Kårstø 420MW Gas-Fired Power Plant

 PLANTS FORCED RESIGNATION OF NORWEGIAN GOVERNMENT

-"Carbon dioxide emissions from a power plant like the one in Kårstø will account for around 2% of Norway's total carbon dioxide emissions."
+“Carbon dioxide emissions from a power plant like the one in Kårstø account for around 2% of Norway’s total carbon dioxide emissions.”

 Norway has been one of the first countries to try to adapt policies to meet its emissions targets.
-Reducing greenhouse gas emissions in the country will however be difficult.
-In March 2000, the Norwegian minority government resigned over the plans to build the gas-fired power plants.
-It was the first government to fall because of global warming.
+Reducing greenhouse gas emissions in the country is however difficult.
+In March 2000, the Norwegian minority government resigned over the plans to

 RESISTANCE TO GAS-FIRED PLANTS